Notes for the 5th-Edition

 There is also the issue that these "Raise" spells don't always work.
 These particular magic spells

-might fail on TheWorld for a number of reasons: the spirit or soul may not wish to return, some one
+might fail on TheWorld for a number of reasons: the person died of old age, the essen might not wish

-else might go wrong with the actual magic.
+might go wrong with the actual "Raising" magic.
 As such, the magic tends only be attempted if all signs

-appear favorable and legal (and the money has been paid upfront with no guarantees given and a
+and portents appear favorable and legal (and the money has been paid upfront with no guarantees given